wamp-proto/wamp-proto/spec/README.md

 Peers might implement more than one role: e.g. a peer might act as *Caller*, *Publisher* and *Subscriber* at the same time.
 Another peer might act as both a *Broker* and a *Dealer*.
 And a *Dealer* might also act as a *Callee*.
 With the latter, a peer might "route" an incoming call directly to an implementing endpoint within the same program (and hence no actual messaging over a transport is happening).

+### Building Blocks

+WAMP is defined with respect to the following building blocks

+   1. Serialization
+   2. Transport

+For each building block, WAMP only assumes a defined set of requirements, which allows to run WAMP variants with different concrete bindings.

 ## URIs

 WAMP needs to identify the following *persistent* resources: